Hollywood and Broward County Work Injury Lawyer

 KNOW WHAT TO DO

 If you were involved in an accident while working on a construction site, immediately seek medical treatment for any injuries.
 Under Florida’s worker’s compensation laws, an injured construction worker is required to see a medical provider.
 After the evaluation, provide a written report to your employer and keep a copy for your own records.
 If you feel that your employer did not properly follow OSHA guidelines and regulations, file a report with OSHA to have the site inspected.
-This inspection could provide your construction injury lawyer with proof of any hazardous safety conditions or negligent actions that might have led to your injuries.
+This inspection could provide your Hollywood construction injury lawyer with proof of any hazardous safety conditions or negligent actions that might have led to your injuries.

 Victims of construction accidents are often confused when determining the party or parties responsible for their injuries.
 This can be a complex process and involve multiple parties, all of whom may be responsible in varying degrees.